edhowland/A_gentle_introduction_to_Markdown/presentation/002-origins.md

 ## Origins

-Markdown was proposed in 2004 by John Gruber of the "Daring Fireball" blog fame.
+Markdown was proposed in 2004 by John Gruber of the "Daring Fireball" blog fame in collaboration with Arron Swartz a programmer and Open Source advocate.

 ## Variants and standardization efforts